sentryplusgroup-netizen/SENTRY_2025/README.md

 # Sentry-project

-For the final complete softare program, look at sentry_multiprocess
+For the final complete software program, look at sentry_multiprocess